Propagation Chemicals on Trial – Not Afiliated and Unbiased

 - Features: Powder, Easy to Use, Helps Plant Growing, Transplant Fertilizer

-- Promote cutting roots, rapid rooting, germination and improve survival
+- Promote cutting roots, rapid rooting, germination, and improve survival

-- Suitable for cutting, soaking seedlings and transplanting trees
+- Suitable for cutting, soaking seedlings, and transplanting trees

 - After the tree is transplanted, the damaged fiber roots revive vigorously